TempusOwl/citadel/README.md

 ## Can I Run It anyway?
 You may run this bot at your own risk by running launcher.py after supplying the required token/config fields (assuming the below depends are met).
 ## Dependencies
-Python 3.8.6 (Confirmed Working)
-[Warning] Python 3.9.x + Unsupported due to AsyncIOScheduler?
-Looking For Fix.
+Python 3.9.1 (Confirmed)
-Discord.py
+Discord.py 1.6.0
-Sqlite3
+Sqlite3 3.34.0
-AsyncIOScheduler
+AsyncIOScheduler 3.6.3
-# Dev Environment (Open To Recommendations)
-Visual Studio with MagicPython (extension), Chromodynamics (Theme), Python (Extension) & Pylint.
 ## Self Hosting & Derivatives Agreement
 - You may not use the Praetorian logo or name.
 - You may not host/advertise a public/modified version of Praetorian for use beyond your own server(s).
 ## Other Project Infomation
-Special Thanks to Carberra Tutorials for provding great tutorial(s) that went into this bot <3
+Check out Carberra, Corey Schafer and Sentdex for learning python if you are new <3